MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/3_AzureAI/9_AzureOpenAI/demos/11_ModelAvailability.md

 ## Pricing models

+> [!NOTE]
+> How Provisioned Throughput Units (PTUs) are charged in Azure OpenAI Service:
+1. **Hourly Rate**: PTUs are charged based on the number of PTUs deployed and the duration of the deployment.
+For example, if you deploy 100 PTUs, you will be charged the hourly rate for 100 PTUs.
+2. **Partial Hour Deployment**: If a deployment exists for only part of an hour, the charge is prorated based on the number of minutes the deployment was active.
+For instance, if a 100 PTU deployment exists for 15 minutes, it will be charged as a 25 PTU deployment for that hour.
+3. **Predictable Costs**: PTUs provide predictable costs for applications with consistent usage patterns.
+This is beneficial for budgeting and cost management, especially for production environments with stable traffic.

+> Example: This prorated charging ensures you only pay for the actual usage, making it cost-effective for varying workloads.
+- **Full Hour Deployment**: Deploying 50 PTUs for a full hour will incur a charge for 50 PTUs for that hour.
+- **Mid-Hour Deployment**: Deploying 50 PTUs for 30 minutes will incur a charge for 25 PTUs for that hour.

 | **Pricing Model**                | **Description**                                                                 | **Ideal For**                          | **Billing**|
 |----------------------------------|---------------------------------------------------------------------------------|----------------------------------------|-----------------------------------------------------------------------------|
 | **Standard (On-Demand)**         | Charges based on the number of input and output tokens used.                     | Applications with variable or unpredictable usage. | Pay-as-you-go.|